ncatlab/nlab-content/pages/3846.md

 ## Basic identities

-The arrangements of the proofs below closely follow the treatment by Conway and Smith (see references below).
+The arrangements of the proofs below are based in part on the treatments by Conway and Smith, and by Springer and Veldkamp (see references below).

 +-- {: .un_prop}
 ######Proposition (Scaling)